 Drama in Year 10 is a creative, collaborative, confidence building course and a fun, expressive way to learn and develop knowledge.
-It leads on to the NCEA level 1 Drama.
+It leads on to Drama in Year 11.

-Taking Drama and Theatre Studies develops students ability to work with others, think creatively and apply this thinking in practical ways.
+Taking Drama develops students ability to work with others, think creatively and apply this thinking in practical ways.
 Students learn to work to deadlines and to present themselves with confidence in a public setting.
-It encourages leadership skills and opportunities to be empathetic to others.
+It encourages leadership skills and offers opportunities to develop communication skills.
+If you enjoy active learning then Drama is for you.

-You will perform scripted and devised work.
-You will explore practically a range of Theatrical styles and texts including Melodrama, Mask, Shakespeare, Puppetry and Physical Theatre.
-You will work as designers and creators, learning how to present your designs to a director.
-You will be introduced to lighting and set design.
+You will learn about a range of theatrical styles and texts.
+You will work as performers, directors, designers and creators.
 You will be given the opportunity to attend a professional drama production.

 Drama is a practical course that requires co-operative group work and for you to devise, rehearse, perform and learn lines for scripted work.
-You will be expected to see the senior/school production in order to review it with a critical eye.
+You will be expected to see a senior/school production in order to review it with a critical eye.
 You will require a black long sleeved top, black relaxed (track) pants and black lace up canvas shoes to be worn for assessments and any performance opportunities.